What to do if you’re turned down for a credit card

 4. You’re not on the electoral roll

 If your name appears on the electoral roll it gives valuable proof of your address to lenders who like to know you’re a real, verified person.

-It’s a simple process to get on the electoral (or voters) roll which you can do.
+It’s a simple process to.
 If you’re not sure if you’re registered, you have to contact your local authority.
-You can find their details by entering your postcode online ( has a good checker)
+You can find their details by visiting the .

 5. Out of date financial associations